Late submission

 - Step 3

-Your advisory committee prepare the late submission application and send it to the faculty graduate research manager at least 6 weeks in advance of your maximum course duration date.
+Your advisory committee prepares the late submission application and submits the Final Progress Review form at least six weeks before your maximum course duration date.

 - Step 4